... in times of the Corona crisis

 - Dr. Bastian Opitz, Department of Infectious Diseases and Pulmonary Medicine, Charité-Universitätsmedizin Berlin

-- Dr. Simon Fillatreau, Institut Necker-enfants-malades (INEM), Paris, France.
+- Prof. Dr. Simon Fillatreau, Institut Necker-enfants-malades (INEM), Paris, France.

 - George Goulielmos, Molecular Medicine and Human Genetics Laboratory, University of Crete, Heraklion, Greece.